Chasen's: Clients

 Ed McMahon and Johnny Carson were frequent guests.
 Carol Burnett treated guest stars of her variety show to dinner at Chasen's following the Friday night tapings from 1967 to 1978.
 Chasen's did not accept credit cards.
 Instead, established or recognized customers simply signed for their charges and had a bill mailed to them.

 The restaurant closed on April 1, 1995 and the site was used for private parties and as a filming location (The Opposite of Sex).
-In 1997, its contents were auctioned off, including pictures, bars, booths, and paneling.
+In 1997, its contents were auctioned, including pictures, bars, booths, and paneling.
 Many original photos and artwork from Chasen's walls, ten of the booths, and the barstools are now found in Santa Paula, California in the Mupu Grill on Main street, including a piece by LeRoy Neiman of Tommy The Maitre'D. Comedian Brian Haley purchased the Frank Sinatra booth, the bar, the front awning, and many other items.
-The original building was demolished except for the Beverly Blvd side and a Bristol Farms grocery store was built in its place.
+The original building was demolished except for the Beverly Blvd side and a Bristol Farms grocery store was built on the site.
 The store's cafe features several booths from the original Chasen's and some of the original paneling.

 After it closed, investor Grady Sanders bought the name from the Chasen family and opened a new Chasen's in Beverly Hills in 1997.
-However, in 2000, this restaurant closed down.
+However, this restaurant closed in April 2000.